Action during the COVID-19 Outbreak

 What you need to do if you think you’re affected

-Please note this doesn’t mark a general departure from our view that information as reported in accounts should be used in scoring.
+Please note this doesn’t mark a change in our view that information as reported in accounts should be used in scoring.

 Help make sure your levy is accurate